Madministrator/steganography/README.md

    * What did I do?
 I have added Doxygen comments to (almost) every function pushed to the back end branch since last Thursday.
    * What will I do?
 I will be following up with people whose functions or data structures I couldn't document due to lack of understanding.
    * Is anything blocking me?
 I left comments in the code of any functions or data structures I didn't understand, I need to talk with anyone who has one of the marked objects.
+   * What do I believe is the percent chance that we will complete the sprint?
+70%
+* (12-06-2018)
+   * What did I do?
+I added a rule for declaring functions to enhance readability to documentation.md
+   * What will I do?
+Research how to convert data into a PNG file and save that PNG onto the computer.
+   * Is there anything in my way?
+The PNG format is largely unknown to me, so the complexity of the task is a known unknown.
-   * What do I believe is the percent change that we will complete the sprint?
+   * What do I believe is the percent chance that we will complete the sprint?
 70%

  ## Tanner Verber
  * As a programmer, I want to detect the word size of an image file so that we know what format we are working with